All Episodes

 So it's in your best interest to sue somebody like Trump.

-Is that and guys like the goddamn video, by the way, because you guys are gonna get sauced like this nowhere else.
+And guys, like the goddamn video, by the way, because you guys are going to get sauced like this nowhere else.

 Get us 100% engager because we gave you guys a lot of sauce reading the documents.

-I foresee if they do actually try to get him with some kind of charge, it's gonna be brought down to like misdemeanor and a fine.
+I foresee if they do actually try to get him with some kind of charge, it's going to be brought down to like misdemeanor and a fine.

 Yes, yes, yes.

-Very I think if they do bring any charges on him, they're gonna give him some so some bullshit, like okay, man.
+I think if they do bring any charges on him, they're going to give him some bullshit.

-So yeah, I mean, just yeah, they'll be able to say, Oh my god, Donald Trump was the first president being done by a grand jury in the United States federally.
+So they'll be able to say, oh my God, Donald Trump was the first president to be indicted by a grand jury, United States, federally.

-And he pled he, you know, he pled guilty to a misdemeanor, blah blah blah.
+And he pled, you know, he pled guilty to a misdemeanor, blah, blah, blah.

 You are going to hear more and more about Trump over the next four months.